 Article is about key ideas behind “Crossing the Chasm” — a bestselling book by Geoffrey Moore.
 Moore’s concepts clarify why so many high tech companies eventually collapse despite positive feedback from their first clients.

 Every high tech product has to wade through several stages of its life cycle.
 In between each of those stages there are gaps a company needs to bridge to avoid crash.

 'Crossing the Chasm by G. Moore, summary & review'

 Crossing the Chasm by G. Moore, summary & review

-“Chasing the Chasm” is a book about introducing your highly technological product to mass market.
+“Crossing the Chasm” is a book about introducing your highly technological product to mass market.
 Its author, Geoffrey Moore, worked as a consultant for The McKenna Group and has accumulated a wide variety of knowledge about companies of Silicon Valley.
 Regis McKenna, the CEO of The McKenna Group, is one of the best and most famous marketers of Silicon Valley, who also played a critical role in foundation of Apple corporation.

 The book by Moore was first published in early nineties, survived several reissues and presented a sequential model of hightech production to emerge it into mass market.
 He later developed his ideas, publishing books like “Inside the Tornado” and “Escape Velocity”.

 A lot of popular business books, like “Purple Cow” by Seth Godin, contain numerous references to Moore and his ideas.

 Tech consumers in general are surprisingly conservative and reserved when it comes to new products.
 They either use what others do, or wait for a new device to be tested by others.
 This anticipation period is the “chasm” you have to cross.
 Tech world is not only full with stories of tremendous success but also catastrophic busts.
 This book will help you make your way safe and sound.